Oregon Forest User

 • Provide clean drinking water for 500,000+ people

-Right now the Oregon Board of Forestry is working to finalize a new Habitat Conservation Plan (HCP) that supports communities and forests.
-The plan will ensure an enduring legacy of smart conservation, healthy economies, and abundant recreation for generations to come.
-If approved, it will support fish and wildlife habitat, clean water, and recreation on our state public lands, and ensure a better balance between timber harvests and healthy ecosystems.
+• It will support fish and wildlife habitat, clean water, and recreation on our state public lands, and ensure a better balance between timber harvests and healthy ecosystems.

 Stand Tall Oregon